tasb/ansible-training/labs/lab03.md

 servidor-0          : ok=6    changed=2    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-Check that task `Reload firewalld` continues to be `changed` because we are reloading every time the firewall service.

 Now navigate to the URL <http://servidor-0.seg-social.virt> and you should see the new page.

 ### Step 6: Add a smoke test